-other new world records London Marathon content over the past week, the following news may not surprise you.
-The 2025 London Marathon set a new world record for number of finishers, surpassing the 2024 Races & Places DAA Industry Opt Out.
+Summer Running Gear London Marathon content over the past week, the following news may not surprise you.
+The 2025 London Marathon set a new world record for number of finishers, surpassing the 2024 Races - Places with its 55,646 mark.

-On Monday, other new world records announced that the U.K. race saw 56,640 runners cross the finish line, making it the largest marathon ever.
+On Monday, Guinness World Records announced that the U.K. race saw 56,640 runners cross the finish line, making it the largest marathon ever.

-“We are thrilled to have broken the other new world records title,” said Hugh Brasher, the CEO of London Marathon Events, in a statement.
+“We are thrilled to have broken the Guinness World Records title,” said Hugh Brasher, the CEO of London Marathon Events, in a statement.

 “It was a fantastic occasion to see 56,640 people cross the iconic finish line on The Mall throughout Marathon day,” Brasher continued.
 “We hope the thousands of people watching yesterday were inspired to register in the 2026 TCS London Marathon Ballot.”